hrvy821/VALENTINO-TODOLIST/README.md

 # React Todo List App

 A lightweight and intuitive Todo List application built using ReactJS.
-Easily add, complete, and remove tasks with a smooth, responsive interface designed for productivity and ease of use.
+Easily add, complete, and remove tasks with a smooth designed for productivity and ease of use.

 ## 🚀 Live Demo